-- All athletes who compete in qualifying events will earn seeding points according to the criteria set out in appendix A, below. - At the Selection National Championships, Black Belt Junior and Senior athletes will be seeded into the competition draws in each individual competition division using the standard placement of highest seed faces lowest seed, etc. (see Appendix B). - The draw will be run as a normal "single elimination knockout" until the semi finals. - ➤ The 4 competitors who make it to the semi-finals of each division will then compete in a round robin event where each athlete will compete against each of the other 3 competitors to determine the top 3 places. - Athletes awarded 1st, 2nd and 3rd place in the round robin groups will be the winners of the Gold, Silver and Bronze medals in each division.
+- The draw will be run as a normal "single elimination knockout" until the semi-finals. - ➤ The 4 competitors who make it to the semi-finals of each division will then compete in a round robin event where each athlete will compete against each of the other 3 competitors to determine the top 3 places. - ➤ Athletes awarded 1st, 2nd and 3rd place in the Free Sparring round robin groups will be the winners of the Gold, Silver and Bronze medals in each division.
 There will be only 1 bronze medal given at a Selection Nationals.